yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`LICENSE_FLAGS_WHITELIST`
       Lists license flags that when specified in :term:`LICENSE_FLAGS` within a recipe should not
       prevent that recipe from being built.
-This practice is otherwise known as "whitelisting" license flags.
 For more information, see the ":ref:`dev-manual/common-tasks:enabling commercially licensed recipes`"
       section in the Yocto Project Development Tasks Manual.